wmhall/psych-7p05/peer-evaluation-guidelines.md

 # Guidelines for peer review of assignments:

 As part of this course, you will review and comment on other students' homework assignments.
-This is a mandatory part of the course, and you will be marked on your peer reviews (10% of overall course mark).
+This is a mandatory part of the course, and you will be marked on your peer reviews.

 Your peer review will be shared with the person you were assigned.